Sankriti09/30-DAYS-SQL-QUESTION-SERIES/DAY 15/README.md

-# DAY 15 | QUSTION 15 |-
+# DAY 15 | QUESTION 15 |-
-❓ write a query to fetch the number of users who purchased products on multiple days
+❓ Write a query to fetch the number of users who purchased products on multiple days
 > ASSUMPTION - A user can buy multiple products on the same day.

  # **:file_folder: DATASETS :**